department-of-veterans-affairs/vets-website/content/pages/request-discharge-updates-and-corrections.md

   </nav>
   <div class="row">
     <article class="usa-content columns">
-      <h1>Upgrading Your Discharge Status: What to know</h1>
+      <h1>Guidance on Upgrading Your Discharge</h1>
       <div class="va-introtext">
-        <p>Applying for an upgrade to your discharge status may seem like a complicated process, but many cases are straightforward.
-If you’re able to make a strong case in your application, it can be worth the effort.
-Upgrading your discharge status may result in increased eligibility for VA benefits and services.</p>
+        <p>Answer a few questions to get advice specific to your discharge situation.
+You will then get guidance on how to make the strongest possible case when upgrading your status.</p>
       </div>
       <div class="main home signup" role="main">
         <div class="section main-menu">